bougou/go-ipmi/CONTRIBUTING.md

 ## IPMI Command Response

-- Define necessary fields per IPMI specification, but DO NOT define the completion code field in Response struct.
+- Define necessary fields per IPMI specification, but DO NOT define the completion code field in the Response struct.
-- If there is no command-specific completion codes, just return an empty map for `CompletionCodes()` method.
+- If there are no command-specific completion codes, just return an empty map for the `CompletionCodes()` method.